-□Notice and comment process does not apply to interpretive rules.

-- A legislative rule requires notice and comment "if Congress has delegated legislative power to the agency and if the agency intended to exercise that power in promulgating the rule." - Agency regulations that amend the CFR are considered to be legislative rules that require notice and comment rulemaking.
+- ☐ To ensure public participation in the informal rulemaking process, agencies are required to provide the public with adequate notice of a proposed rule followed by a meaningful opportunity to comment on the rule's content. - □ Notice and comment process does not apply to interpretive rules, policy statements, and rules of agency procedure. - ☐ A legislative (or "substantive) rule requires notice and comment "if Congress has delegated legislative power to the agency and if the agency intended to exercise that power in promulgating the rule." - Agency regulations that amend the CFR are considered to be legislative rules that require notice and comment rulemaking.

-COMMENTS
+PUBLIC COMMENTS

-Responding to Public Comments
+☐ Responding to Public Comments